EMERGENCY

 BROKEN FILLING OR BROKEN TOOTH

-You should see your Dentist promptly, if not urgently.
-Not fixing the broken filling or tooth will promote decay and possible tooth loss.
-To minimise tongue or cheek cuts, the tooth can be packed with gum or the sharp edges smoothed off with an emery board.
+You should see your dentist promptly, if not urgently.
+Not fixing the broken filling or tooth will promote decay and further tooth loss.